María Talavera Broussé: Early life

-María Talavera Broussé was born in Mexico, in the Mexican state of Zacatecas during the year 1867.
+María Talavera Broussé was born in the Mexican state of Zacatecas during the year 1867.
 Broussé and her family emigrated to the United States during the latter half of the 1800s.
-While the reasons of movement are unknown, one could associate the timing of this relocation to the dictatorship of Mexican President Porfirio Díaz, who served between the years 1877–1911.
+While the reasons of movement are unknown, one could associate the timing of this relocation to the dictatorship of President Porfirio Díaz, who served between the years 1877–1911.

 Even though Broussé never married, after living in the United States for some time, she gave birth to daughter Lucía Norman.
 While in Los Angeles, Broussé became affiliated in 1906 with the Club Liberal Reform of Liberty and Justice in Los Angeles.
 A year after her involvement in this group, Broussé joined the United States-based movement for liberation called the Mexican Liberal Party (Partido Liberal Mexicano; PLM).
 After working alongside its members and publishing a series of articles via the Mexican Liberal Party's newspaper titled Regeneración, Broussé encountered various instances of persecution by the United States government.
 Throughout her life, Broussé and her daughter collaborated with the Mexican Liberal Party as members.
 During Broussé's participation in the party, she became romantically involved with one of its leaders, Ricardo Flores Magón.
-Their close involvement is seen within the collection of letters entitled, "María and Revolution, that is what Occupies my Heart": Love and Liberation in the Prison Writings of Ricardo Flores Magón.
-Following the death of party member and life partner, Ricardo Flores Magón, Broussé relocated to the state of Baja California in Mexico, where she spent her final days.
+Their close involvement is seen within the collection of letters entitled María and Revolution, that is what Occupies my Heart: Love and Liberation in the Prison Writings of Ricardo Flores Magón.
+Following the death of party member and life partner Ricardo Flores Magón, Broussé relocated to the state of Baja California, where she spent her final days.